 There are two big causes of damage during a hurricane: wind and flooding.
 You need to ensure that you have the proper amount of coverage for wind damage if you own a home.

-Insurance companies often cover damage from wind with its own deductible or even a completely separate insurance policy in some cases.
+Insurance companies often cover damage from the wind with its own deductible or even a completely separate insurance policy in some cases.
 You should review your homeowner’s insurance policy to ensure that you’re properly covered for wind damage.
 If you need a second policy or a rider for wind, it may be a smart move.
 Insurance companies often deny a claim because wind damage isn’t specifically included in many homeowner’s insurance policies.

 In many cases along high-risk coastal areas, hurricane and wind damage coverage may only be available through state-managed insurance pools.
 You should check with your insurer to find out the specifics about your area.